How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Additional Details

 \section{Additional Details}

 We present details of the used datasets in Table~\ref{tab:datasets}, such as source platform, number of samples (we only used 4 samples per label for training in the main experiments and an overall 16 samples following the original label distribution for validation in case of the target datasets) and used PVPs.
-Additionally, we show complete results of all setups in Table~\ref{tab:all_results} (containing each target dataset in a separate subtable stretching over multiple pages).
+We kept PVPs simple and uniform across datasets using English PVPs even for non-English datasets as well.
+We note however that in our initial experiments we tested machine translated PVPs which did not lead to significantly different results \cite{zhao-schutze-2021-discrete}.
+Additionally, if a given token related to a label is split by the tokenizer, e.g., \emph{dominance} $\rightarrow$ [\emph{domina}, \emph{\#nce}], we take the averaged probabilities of the subwords at the \texttt{[MASK]} position as the probability of the related label.
+Finally, we show complete results of all setups in Table~\ref{tab:all_results} (containing each target dataset in a separate subtable stretching over multiple pages).